onap/multicloud-k8s/docs/kud_architecture.rst

 ########

-This bash script is used for the installation and configuration of dependencies required for the usage of the KRD via Virtual Machines.
+This bash script is used for the installation and configuration of dependencies required for the usage of the KUD via Virtual Machines.
 Some of this dependencies are:

   - `Vagrant <https://www.vagrantup.com/>`_,